Data-Science-Eurecat/HoNCAML/docs/source/usage.rst

     -a GENERATE_ADVANCED_CONFIG, --generate-advanced-config GENERATE_ADVANCED_CONFIG
                         Generate advanced YAML configuration file

-Extending HONCAML
+Extending HoNCAML
 =================

-It is even possible to further extend or optimize HONCAML tweaking its internals.
+It is even possible to further extend or optimize HoNCAML tweaking its internals.
 Details on how to do this are explained in :ref:`reference`.